Carl Michael Bellman: Translations

-Bellman has been translated into at least 20 languages, including English, most notably by Paul Britten Austin, and German, including by Hannes Wader.
+Bellman has been translated into at least 20 languages, including German by Hannes Wader.
 German Communist leader Karl Liebknecht liked Bellman's songs and translated some into German.
-Hans Christian Andersen was one of the first to translate Bellman into Danish.
-Bellman's songs have been translated and recorded in Icelandic (by Bubbi), Italian, French, Finnish (for instance by Vesa-Matti Loiri), Russian, Chuvash and Yiddish.
-English interpretations have been recorded by William Clauson, Martin Best, Freddie Langrind made some Norwegian translations in 2008.
-Sven-Bertil Taube, Roger Hinchliffe and Martin Bagge.
-Schoolchildren two hundred years on still learn some of his songs, and several including Gubben Noak and Fjäriln vingad are known by heart by many Swedes.
+English interpretations have been recorded by performers including William Clauson and Martin Best.
+Freddie Langrind made some Norwegian translations in 2008.

 Books in English with translations of Bellman's work have been written by Charles Wharton Stork in 1917, Hendrik Willem van Loon in 1939, Paul Britten Austin, and the historian Michael Roberts.
 In English, the most thorough treatment of Bellman's life is also by Britten Austin.
 Van Loon's The Last of the Troubadours: The Life and Music of Carl Michael Bellman (1740–1795) was inspired by a visit to Sweden, and tried to introduce the unknown Bellman to an American audience, but critics felt his version of twenty of the songs was "stiff and often ungraceful", not doing justice to their composer.